bimat/bimat.github.io/_posts/25-02-17-octave_version.md

 * [Bimat-oct Ver 0.99 (Beta Version)](https://github.com/cesar7f/BiMat/archive/bimat-oct.zip)

-### Requierements
+### Requirements

 * [Octave Ver 4.0](http://www.gnu.org/software/octave/download.html).
 Unfortunately because previous versions of <tt>Octave</tt> lack the <tt>classdef</tt>
   constructor, <tt>BiMat-oct</tt> can not be used in such versions.<br><br>
 * Additional build in <tt>Octave</tt> packages.
-The follwing lines install them from the octave port:
+The following lines install them from the octave port:
     * <tt>>>cd C:\octave\Octave-4.0\src</tt>
     * <tt>>>build_packages</tt>
     * <tt>>>pkg rebuild -auto io</tt>
     * <tt>>>pkg rebuild -auto statistics</tt><br><br>
 * _Recommended: Windows 7._ <tt>BiMat-oct</tt> was tested in both Windows 7 and Windows 8.1.
 While in Windows 7 we never observe a crash of the
-  Octave GUI, under Windows 8.1 we observe a lot of craches during figure plotting.
+  Octave GUI, under Windows 8.1 we observe a lot of crashes during figure plotting.
 The reason appears to be that <tt>Octave 4.0</tt> is not fully stable on Windows 8.x.
-However the user can still make all sort of statistical analysis under this version of Windows.
+However the user can still perform statistical analyses under this version of Windows.

 ### Installation:

 For installing <tt>BiMat-oct</tt> you can follow the same instructions than the original version [<tt>BiMat</tt>](getting_started.html#2).
-That is, the user only need to add
+That is, the user only needs to add the
 <tt>BiMat-oct</tt> directory to <tt>Octave</tt> search path.

 ### Important differences between the Matlab and the Octave versions